Skip to content

 }

-async update(username: string, patch: UserStoreUpdate) {
+async update(id: string, patch: UserStoreUpdate) {

 // 1) deep-merge `set` into the JSON columns